 The effect of having a monitor that almost looks like it’s floating in air is cool, but it’s dampened by the slow, laggy feeling you experience as soon as you sit down to actually use the thing.
 Everything you do just feels a quarter-second or so behind – which may not sound like much on paper – but trust us when we say that it really starts to add up as you go about your digital day.
 When you’ve been raised on wire-connected monitors like I have, your brain sets itself to a certain level of responsiveness that just has to be there, or something feels off.
 Over time I actually felt myself getting a bit nauseous, as though the increased response times was causing some kind of delay-induced vertigo that my eyes were straining to compensate for.

-Read More: BenQ XL2730Z Gaming Monitor Review
+We have an article on BenQ XL2730Z Gaming Monitor Review

 Thankfully once we booted up a few videos on YouTube and Netflix, the sickness started to fade.
 Audio lined up with the actions on the screen closely enough that it wasn’t off-putting, and once you’re not actually controlling what’s happening on screen it becomes easier to forgive the amount of time it takes Miracast to communicate between both devices.
 Of course, once we actually plugged into the monitor with an HDMI cable all that lag immediately disappeared, but why spend the extra coin on the wireless feature if you plan on plugging it in in the first place?